Parikshit-007/Ecommerce-Apna-Bazaarr/README.md

-Project Title- Apna Bazaar
+Project Title- Apna Bazaarr
-Apna Bazaar is a simple ecommerccee website project made using django framework.
+Apna Bazaarr is a simple ecommerccee website project made using django framework.

 Prerequisites
 What things you need to install the software and how to install them